TheHenrick/gmail-migrator/README.md

 1. Access the web interface at http://localhost:8000
 2. Configure OAuth credentials:
    - Click on "OAuth Settings" in the Migration Options section
-   - Enter your OAuth credentials for Gmail, Outlook, or Yahoo
+   - Enter your OAuth credentials for Gmail and Outlook
    - Save your settings

 3. Start the migration:
-   - Connect to your source email account (e.g., Gmail)
+   - Connect to your Gmail account
-   - Select and connect to your destination account (e.g., Outlook)
+   - Connect to your Outlook account
-   - Configure migration options
+   - Select emails to migrate
+   - Choose destination folder (optional)
    - Click "Start Migration"

 ### OAuth Configuration